-COVID-19 Update – Chaplaincy Services still up and running at Chester County Prison.
+COVID-19 Update – Chaplaincy Services continue at Chester County Prison.

 Please keep Heinrich, Rhonda, the prison staff, and the incarcerated men and women in your prayers.

 Onesimus Ministries exists for the purpose of introducing prison inmates, ex-inmates, and their families to the life-changing Good News of Jesus Christ, as well as spiritually supporting and assisting anyone in becoming faithful in their daily walk as Christ’s disciples.